 #1.
 Playa Samara

-Having crossed the border from Nicaragua, Playa Samara was a fast introduction to expensive & litter-free Costa Rica!
+If you’re not sure where to visit in Costa Rica Playa Samara is a fantastic place to start!
+Having crossed the border from Nicaragua, it was a fast introduction for us to expensive & litter-free Costa Rica.

 Book accommodation in advance on weekends – the cheapest dorms we found available were $20.00, though this dropped sharply during weekdays.